Sale!

 Description

 The more we elevate and seek out privacy, the more it seems to diminish.
+Such is the paradox we have inherited.

 It is no coincidence that the word privacy was popularized in the 1890s as the West began its flirtation with centralization and top-down planning.
 The progressive pursuit of heaven on earth—of Utopia—arose from a desire to help the individual.
 But the individual would have to expose himself, to give up everything, in order to receive it.